 First Step - Take the TEAS Exam

-TEAS exams are now scheduled at the Berks campus, February through May.
-Take the exam now to check your preparedness for the nursing program.
-Testing early will allow you to retake the exam at a later date if your scores are not where they should be.
-Visit the ATI website to sign up.
+TEAS exams are now scheduled at the Berks campus now through December.
+Candidates hoping to join the January class should plan to test no later than September to meet admission requirements.
+Visit the ATI website to register for the exam.
 Test review books can be purchased in the Continuing Education office located at the corner of Broadcasting and Tulpehocken Roads in Wyomissing.

 Berks test dates include:

 Saturday, August 30, 8:30 AM - 12:30 PM

 Friday, September 19, 9 AM - 1 PM

 Friday, October 17, 9 AM - 1 PM

 Friday, November 14, 9 AM - 1 PM

 Friday, December 5, 9 AM - 1 PM